The Quarterly Wealth Reset: Audit, Pivot, and Accelerate in 90 Days for $110K–$130K Operators

 After the audit, you have data.
 Now you pivot—adjust the next 90 days based on what the last 90 days taught you.

-Most founders resist pivots.
-“But we committed to this.”
-“But we already invested X hours.”
-Sunk cost fallacy kills businesses.
+Most founders resist pivots, telling themselves “But we committed to this” and “But we already invested X hours,” and that sunk cost kills businesses.

 The reset forces ruthless resource reallocation based on results, not intentions.